 High speeds and the toughest of terrains to ride down to.

 There are two main sizes to take into consideration when choosing a bike – frame size and wheel size.
 The two sizes are often mixed up and can cause some confusion.

 Here we will make everything clear.
 That is the purpose of this mountain bike buyer’s guide after all!

 Wheel size plays a huge role in the performance of mountain bikes.
 The reason behind this is pure physics – higher diameter wheels roll faster over obstacles, where wheels with a smaller diameter react faster.
 Here is where you get to decide what you care about!

 Let’s give you a quick overview of bike wheel sizes:

 - 26” was the wheel size standard for decades.
 When mountain bikes first rolled out, almost all of them featured 26” wheels.
-These wheels are getting quickly replaced by the other bigger sizes.

 Consider 26” wheels if you are on the shorter size or buying a bike for dirt jumping.